-The accompanying Condensed Consolidated Financial Statements include the financial statements of all wholly owned subsidiaries.
+The accompanying Condensed Consolidated Financial Statements include the financial statements of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions with the Company's subsidiaries have been eliminated.

 Note 2.
 Summary of Significant Accounting Policies

 There have been no significant changes to the accounting policies as disclosed in the Company's Annual Report on Form 10-K. The accounting policies are described in the Company's Annual Report on Form 10-K.